getfem/getfem/doc/sphinx/source/project/libdesc_gmm.rst

 Perspectives
 ^^^^^^^^^^^^

-There is potentatialy several points to be improved in |gmm| (partial introduction of expression template for some base types of matrix and vectors, think about the way to represent in a more coherent manner sparse sub-vectors and sub-matrices, introduction of C++ concepts, etc.).
+There is potentially several points to be improved in |gmm| (partial introduction of expression template for some base types of matrix and vectors, think about the way to represent in a more coherent manner sparse sub-vectors and sub-matrices, introduction of C++ concepts, etc.).
 However, since |gmm|